lancenacabuan/Shaliah/sources/Paperwork.md

 A fair Trinitarian counterargument is that early Christ-devotion practices, including prayer, worship language, and applying YHWH texts to Jesus, imply more than agency; they imply inclusion in divine identity.
 Yet Second Temple Judaism itself already provides categories for reverencing God's self-manifestation and honoring God's authorized representative without abandoning monotheism, precisely because honoring the agent can be construed as honoring the sender whose authority the agent bears. [<sup>[46]</sup>][src-46] The Unitarian claim is that agency plus Wisdom/Word idiom can account for both the exalted language and the persistent asymmetry: God sends, raises, exalts, and gives authority; Jesus obeys, receives, mediates, and is appointed. [<sup>[47]</sup>][src-47]

-## From apostolic proclamation to conciliar orthodoxy: why later Trinitarian metaphysics is not a neutral reading lens
+## From Apostolic Proclamation to Conciliar Orthodoxy: Later Trinitarian Metaphysics as an Interpretive Commitment

 Historically, the doctrinal form of Trinitarianism is not simply "what the New Testament says" repeated in different words; it is a specific theological synthesis hammered out in controversy, using technical terms such as homoousios, hypostasis, and "two natures" that were chosen precisely because earlier language was judged insufficiently precise to settle disputes. [<sup>[48]</sup>][src-48] Standard historical accounts emphasize that key fourth-century terminology was contested, that the Nicene settlement was not universally welcomed at the time, and that later theological development drew heavily on philosophical vocabularies available in the Greco-Roman intellectual environment. [<sup>[49]</sup>][src-49] This matters methodologically: if a doctrine is stabilized by later metaphysical decisions and technical language, then reading those same metaphysical decisions back into first-century Jewish texts is not automatically "the unbiased" reading; it is a theological commitment that must be argued for rather than assumed. [<sup>[50]</sup>][src-50]